 ITS_MAX_BLOCK_DATA_COPY- Defines the buffer size used when copying data between blocks, in bytes.
 If not provided, defaults to 256.
 Increasing this value will increase the memory footprint of the service.

 flash_layout.h content, not ITS related, is

-available in platform readme along with other
+available in Details for the platform/ext folder along with other